 · Challenge through ‘Going deeper’ – Rather than accelerating onto new content, pupils are given tasks which challenge their thinking, deepen knowledge and improve reasoning.

-Children are taught Maths in blocks of learning following the White Rose Maths schemes of learning throughout their time in Key Stage 1.
-Each block is taught beginning with a concrete approach, moving on to pictorial representations, before moving on to abstract maths.
+Children are taught maths in blocks following the White Rose Maths schemes of learning throughout their time in Key Stage 1.
+Each block is adapted to suit the needs of our pupils and it aims to ensure that all pupils gain a deeper understanding of the taught content.

 In Nursery children learn through playing and exploring, active learning experiences and creating and thinking critically.
 Pupils develop mathematics through Number and Shape, Space and Measure.
 Children have access to both the indoor and outdoor learning environment where children can explore and learn through play.
 The children’s interests are a powerful catalyst for mathematical enquiry and adults in school scaffold and support children’s play, mathematical interests and thinking through collaborative dialogue.
 Highly skilled staff create opportunities to develop mathematical concepts and the associated language through daily routines.
 Giving learners a chance to understand it while using real-life concepts.
 It also means that children can consolidate what they have learned and practice.
 In Nursery pupils have access to daily directed adult input in mathematics through key person sessions.